Nagara (ancient city): Dionysopolis and Nysa

 From the second name which Ptolemy has preserved, Dionysopolis, we are led to believe that this is the same place as Nysa (Νύσα) or Nyssa (Νύσσα), which, according to ancient historians, was spared from plunder and destruction by Alexander the Great because the inhabitants asserted that it had been founded by Dionysus, when he conquered the area and he named the city Nysa and the land Nysaea (Νυσαία) after his nurse and also he named the mountain near the city, Meron (Μηρὸν) (i.e. thigh), because he grew in the thigh of Zeus.

 When Alexander arrived at the city, together with his Companion cavalry went to the mountain and they made ivy garlands and crowned themselves with them, as they were, singing hymns in honor of Dionysus.
 Alexander also offered sacrifices to Dionysus, and feasted in company with his companions.
 On the other hand, according to Philostratus although Alexander wanted to go up the mountain he decided not to do it because he was afraid that when his men will see the vines which were on the mountain they would feel home sick or they will recover their taste for wine after they had become accustomed to water only, so he decided to make his vow and sacrifice to Dionysus at the foot of the mountain.

+In Arrian's account, the inhabitants of Nysa claimed that their city has been founded by Dionysus, and Alexander The Great accepted the tradition and performed sacrifices to Dionysus.The Identification of Nagarahara(Nagara) with Alexander's Nysa is longstanding but remains a subject of scholarly discussion.

+The region also presevered evidence of the interaction with different Indian religious traditions.While Nagarahara was an important Buddhist center, the wider northwestern subcontinent was also home to Bramhanical And Saiva Traditions.
+Comparisons have sometimes been drawn between the Dionysian characteristics associated with Nysa and the aspects of the Rudra or Pashupati tradition, particularly associations with mountains, wilderness and animals.
+The broader archaeological background is significant because the Indus Valley Civilization extended into northern Afghanistan, with the site of Shortugai representing one of its most northernmost settlements.
+Among the most discussed relegious artifacts is the Pashupati seal From Mohenjodaro depicting a centrally seated, possible yogic figure surrounded by animals.
+Sir John Marshall interpreted it as proto-siva or Pashupati, although it's exact identity remains debated.
+The Seal had nevertheless compared with Pashupati-Rudra-Shiva traditions, particularly through its animal associations, seated posture suggesting a possible, though a unproven line of continuity.
+Classical sources also associate this region with Nysa, visited By Alexander The Great, whose inhabitants connected this city with Dionysus.